MileHacker Logo

 Workshops and Learning

 • Cooking Classes: Take a class on making traditional Egyptian dishes like koshary or molokhia.
-These often include a visit to a local market.
+These commonly contain a visit to a local market.

 • Arabic Calligraphy or Artistic Workshops: Some cultural hubs in Cairo present workshops where you can learn traditional Arabic calligraphy or other local forms of art.

-• Language Learning Opportunities: Short Arabic language courses or introductory lessons are available for those interested in picking up some simple phrases.
+• Language Learning Opportunities: Short Arabic language courses or introductory lessons are available for those interested in learning basic phrases.

 • Community-Based Tourism Initiatives: More prevalent outside of Cairo, these focus on local crafts and traditional hospitality, directly benefiting local communities.